ShaunaMyers/ShaunaMyers/README.md

 <br>

-I am a software engineer, studying at [Turing School of Software and Design](https://turing.edu/).
-I graduate at the **end of September 2021**.
+I am a software engineer.
+I studied at [Turing School of Software and Design](https://turing.edu/) and graduated at the **end of September 2021**.

 <br>